|

 Scrolls on display are rotated every three

-to six months, with a different leather
+to six months, with a different segment of

 parchment of Isaiah being exhibited each